unrealwork/atsd-use-cases/integrations/aws/route53-health-checks/uptime-report.md

 ## Reports

-Since you need a flexible way of filtering, grouping, and formatting results, rely on [SQL](https://axibase.com/docs/atsd/sql/) implemented in Axibase Time Series Database to prepare reports, including time series extensions for timezone aggregations.
+Since you need a flexible way of filtering, grouping, and formatting results, rely on [SQL](https://axibase.com/docs/atsd/sql/) implemented in Axibase Time Series Database to prepare reports, including time series extensions for time zone aggregations.

 In ATSD, execute SQL queries via web-based console, an external reporting tool using a JDBC/ODBC driver, or with the built-in report generator with email delivery, web publishing, and file generation options.
 This article relies on the web-based [SQL Console](https://axibase.com/docs/atsd/sql/) to test and fine-tune these queries.